brunogama/TypeInferedFactory/README.md

 }
 ```

-This protocol defines the make method, which dynamically builds an output object using the provided values.
+This protocol defines a make method, dynamically constructing an output object using the provided values.

-## Making use of it
+## Usage

-To support the factory system, a base factory class is provided.
-This class implements `TypeInferedFactoryProtocol` and can be overridden for custom behavior:
+To support this factory system, a base class Factory is provided.
+This class implements TypeInferedFactoryProtocol and can be overridden for custom behavior:

 ```swift
 open class Factory: TypeInferedFactoryProtocol {